raghulraj/protractor-multicapabilities-htmlreporter/README.md

 ## Configuration

 ```
-Make sure test description follows the below format and json output file contains description in the same format.
+Make sure test description follows the below format and json output file contains description
+in the same format.

+Sample test file below, this below example shows hardcoded browser values, you can dynamically pass
-You can pass browsername and version from config to test file using getProcessedConfig() in onPrepare method.
+browsername and version using getProcessedConfig() in onPrepare method.

-In test file:
 ...
 it("Product_Page|iPhone|8.0" ,function () {
 ...